Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 **Note:** For those more familiar with Bronze, Silver, and Gold Data Models we can think of Raw as Bronze, Harmonized as Silver and Analytics as Gold.

-### - Step 1 - Creating our Harmonized View Using our Semi-Structured Flattening SQL
+### Step 1 - Creating our Harmonized View Using our Semi-Structured Flattening SQL
-Taking the exact query we ended our last section with please now execute the next query which contains this SQL plus all additional already structured `menu` columns.
-Within this query we use [CREATE VIEW](https://docs.snowflake.com/en/sql-reference/sql/create-view) in our Harmonized schema to encapsulate the Semi-Structured processing logic and additional `menu` columns as a table.
+Taking the exact query we ended our last section with please now execute the next query which contains this SQL plus all additional already structured `menu` Table Columns.

+Within this query we use [CREATE VIEW](https://docs.snowflake.com/en/sql-reference/sql/create-view) in our Harmonized schema to encapsulate the Semi-Structured processing logic and additional Columns as a Table.

 >aside positive
 > A view allows the result of a query to be accessed as if it were a table.
 Views serve a variety of purposes, including combining, segregating, and protecting data.